 Many spouses file for divorce because of a history of domestic or family violence.
 In a number of these cases, the spouse who is accused of domestic violence does not want the divorce process to move forward and might contest the divorce case and request a conciliation conference.
 Given that lawyers are not typically present at conciliation conferences, courts recognize that ordering a conciliation conference in a situation involving domestic violence allegations could be extremely problematic and damaging for the party seeking the divorce.
 The IMDMA makes clear that the court can rule out conciliation and prohibit the parties from meeting in person when necessary.

 Do you have questions about meeting the “irreconcilable differences” requirement or whether a conciliation conference could be ordered in your case?
 A divorce lawyer in Chicago can help.
-Contact the Arami Law Office today for more information.
+Contact Arami Law, Inc. today for more information.